fpgaprince/rtd/docs/source/introduction.rst

 Introduction
 ************************

-HDL is often taught from an RTL perspective, with the end goal of designing a chip/ASIC.
+HDL is often taught from an digital design perspective, with the end goal of designing a chip/ASIC.
 While the FPGA and ASIC share similar design/development approach..
 I don't think there is enough emphasis or focus on the dissimilarity, differentiation..